cincuranet/blog/_posts/2013-03-21-233202-changing-entity-names-i-e-removing-prefix-in-entity-frameworks-edmx-in-batch.md

 category: none
 layout: post
 ---
-Few years back I wrote a similar post <a href="{{ site.url }}{% post_url 2008-12-07-228749-making-names-of-entities-or-any-identifiers-in-entity-framework-model-code-and-developer-friendly-not-uppercase %}">Making names of entities (or any identifiers) in Entity Framework model "code and developer friendly" (= not uppercase)</a>, but as the time goes, it's now little bit outdated.
-But yesterday <a href="http://www.thedatafarm.org">Julie Lerman</a>, while trying to find solution for one particular question, dug it out.
+Few years back I wrote a similar post [Making names of entities (or any identifiers) in Entity Framework model "code and developer friendly" (= not uppercase)][1], but as the time goes, it's now little bit outdated.
+But yesterday [Julie Lerman][2], while trying to find solution for one particular question, dug it out.
 As I was also then introduced to problem the solution there was indeed a good way to go.
 But to use it, it needed to be updated for current version of Entity Framework (version 5 in time of writing).

 <!-- excerpt -->